ngallagher/chero/README.md

 ultra fast [Class Graph](https://github.com/classgraph/classgraph) project and the web framework has a close resemblance to [JAX-RS](https://github.com/jax-rs/api).

-The core objective of this project is to provide a suite of tools that are simple to reason about while offering the benefits of dependency injection and the convenience of declarative annotation driven resources and services.
+The core objective of this project is to provide a suite of frameworks that are simple to reason about while offering the benefits of dependency injection and the convenience of declarative annotation driven resources and services.
 Performance is central, and architectural choices have been made to ensure this library is sympathetic to the most demanding scalability requirements.